mistermicheels/learning-notes/architecture-design/Deployable-components.md

 If you have a cycle, then the components in that cycle are not really independently developable and deployable!

--   People working on these components must make sure to all use exactly the same release of each other's components
+-   People working on these components must make sure that the components stay compatible in both directions
-    -   If A -> B -> C -> A, a new version of A must be compatible with a new version of C which is compatible with that new version of A
+    -   If A -> B -> C -> A, any new version of A must be compatible with a version of C which is compatible with that new version of A
--   Very difficult to test your component in isolation because your dependencies also depend on the changes you make
+-   Difficult to test your component in isolation because your dependencies also depend on the changes you make
+-   Depending on your build system, circular dependencies between components might make it hard or even impossible to actually build the components
+    -   If you need a built version of all your dependencies before you can build your component, you get a chicken and egg situation where your component cannot be built before building its dependencies but your dependencies can also not be built before building your component
 -   Essentially, components in the cycle are reduced to a single component

 #### Breaking cycles